mamunmaziz/mamunmaziz.github.io/_posts/2022-12-12-MYSQL Examples.md

 | 40      | 4          | 80    |

 ### Solution :
--- A student who took at least one exam but didn't receive either a high score or the low score is considered to be "silent".
+-- A student who took at least one exam but didn't receive either a high score or the low score is considered to be "silent"

 -- Returning a student who has never taken an exam is not acceptable.

 -- Return the result table ordered by student_id.

 -- Since there is no interest in kids who don't take tests, we do an inner join.